Curious about the drinking culture in Korea?

 Koreans believe drinking helps to get closer to others

 One big reason why the drinking culture in Korea is so heavy is because it opens people up.
-Even the shyest man becomes more talkative after a few glasses of soju, and thus, if someone new suggests to go out for drinks with you, it’s because they want to break the ice faster and get to know you better.
+Even the shyest man becomes more talkative after a few glasses of soju, and thus, if someone new suggests going out for drinks with you, it’s because they want to break the ice faster and get to know you better.
 Not only that, but Koreans think that by having some drinks together, one can build a stronger friendship with the other person.
 This seems to apply to both interpersonal social relationships as well as work relationships.

 The alcohol is incredibly accessible

 While Korea is getting stricter at checking IDs at bars and convenience stores, alcohol is easy to access to anyone possessing such an ID.
 If you go to your nearest convenience store, you can get a soju bottle for 1,500 won at most – that’s cheaper than bottled water in many Western countries!
 Not only that, but Korea lacks any rules when it comes to selling hard liquor.
 This means that in any supermarket or convenience store you go to you can find hard liquor, from soju to tequila, in all of them, day or night.

 Drinking is a part of the working culture